Joseph Muscat: Panama Papers

 In 2016, two of Muscat's close collaborators were implicated in the Panama Papers, holding two companies in that jurisdiction.
 These were Konrad Mizzi, a minister, and Keith Schembri, the Prime Minister's chief of staff.

 In 2017 journalist and blogger Daphne Caruana Galizia alleged that Muscat's wife held a third company in Panama named Egrant.
 Opposition Leader Simon Busuttil made his own allegations of significant money transfers into Egrant.
 Muscat and his wife Michelle denied the claims and Muscat requested an independent magisterial inquiry, calling the allegations the 'biggest political lie in Malta's political history'.
 Muscat insisted that truth was on his side, and that he wanted to protect Malta from uncertainty, and called a general election.
 Corruption became the battlecry for the Nationalist Party in the general election campaign.
 Holding a snap election in the last months of Malta's rotating presidency of the EU Council was looked at with scepticism in Brussels.

 The magisterial inquiry led by Magistrate Aaron Bugeja interviewed 477 witnesses.
-International forensic experts sifted through thousands of documents and digital records from multiple sources.
-The inquiry required the collaboration of five nations (including Panama and Germany) and spanned over 15 months.
+International forensic experts and firms sifted through thousands of documents and digital records from multiple sources.
+The inquiry required the collaboration of five nations (Panama, Belgium, the UAE, Germany and the USA) and spanned over 15 months.
 The results of the inquiry were made public on 22 July 2018 (though the final report of the inquiry was never released for public scrutiny).
 The inquiry found falsified signatures, differing testimonies and no proof that the Prime Minister, his wife, or their family had a connection with the company.
 The inquiry found no evidence linking the Prime Minister and his wife to the Panama company.

 Muscat defined the Egrant allegations as an "undisputed and elaborate" attempt at a political frame up.